0xck/diploma/README.md

 And optional:
 - device

-Just go to menu item _New_ and in dropdown menu check approptiate item, fill the form and click _Add_ button.
+Just go to menu item _New_ and in dropdown menu check appropriate item, fill the form and click _Add_ button.

-After task was created task scheduller track one and start test proccess.
+After task was created task scheduler track one and start test process.
 After test completed you can look at the result (or error in case one failed) using link _Show_ of task on _Tasks_ page.

 ## Limits
 >There are some limits for using app in whole.
 They are described below.